 What makes Life Fertility different?

 The Life Fertility difference is about the knowledge and expertise of our Fertility Specialists and scientific team, our best-practice procedures – including a comprehensive pre-treatment diagnosis – and our values.
 It is important to us to welcome the diversity of potential parents, to see every person as an individual, to give really honest advice and to work with determination to explore all possible avenues for your success.
-Also, our billing structure can make IVF more accessible for many people as you only pay the gap between our fee and the Medicare rebate up front.
+Also, our billing structure can make IVF more accessible for many people as you can choose to reduce your upfront costs by only paying the gap between our fee and the Medicare rebate.

 Can I choose my own specialist?